irmen/raycaster/Readme.md

 - sprite clipping instead of removal when they get to near
 - tweak the sprite z positioning a bit, they now appear 'too far to the back' of the square.
   This is because they're exactly in the middle while the sprite textures have a volumetric appearance.
+- make the camera height flexible (instead of sitting exactly in the middle)

 # World coordinate system